MrKenitvnn/MongoDB/1. Installation/README.md

 ##### Install the Latest Development Release of MongoDB
  >$ brew install mongodb --devel

+- Sau khi cài đặt
+ - The databases are stored in the /usr/local/var/mongodb/ directory
+ - The mongod.conf file is here: /usr/local/etc/mongod.conf
+ - The mongo logs can be found at /usr/local/var/log/mongodb/
+ - The mongo binaries are here: /usr/local/Cellar/mongodb/[version]/bin

 Start MongoDB
 >$ brew services start mongodb